maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

   ]
 }
 ```
-So far we learned describing Geospatial data in geojson files.
+So far we learned describing Geospatial data in GeoJSON files.
 We will start applying this knowledge into our map applications

-### 4. GeoJsonDataSource
+### 4. GeoJsonSource
 As we discussed before, map requires some sort data to be rendered.
-We use different sources such as [`Vector`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-vector-source/index.html?query=class%20VectorSource%20:%20Source"), [`Raster`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-raster-source/index.html?query=class%20RasterSource%20:%20Source") and `GeoJson`.
+We use different sources such as [`Vector`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-vector-source/index.html?query=class%20VectorSource%20:%20Source"), [`Raster`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-raster-source/index.html?query=class%20RasterSource%20:%20Source") and `GeoJSON`.
-We will not deal with other sources and only focus on `GeoJsonDataSource`.
+We will not deal with other sources and only focus on `GeoJsonSource`.

-`GeoJsonDataSource` is a type of source that has a unique `String` ID and GeoJson data.
-There are several ways of creating and adding `GeoJsonDataSource` objects.
+`GeoJsonSource` is a type of source that has a unique `String` ID and GeoJSON data.
+There are several ways of creating and adding `GeoJsonSource` objects.

-A GeoJsonDataSource might be constructed with several approaches:
+A GeoJsonSource might be constructed with several approaches:

 - Locally stored files such as assets and raw folders
 - Remote services
 - Raw string  parsed into FeatureCollections objects
-- Geometry, Feature, and FeatureCollection objects that map to GeoJson Base builders
+- Geometry, Feature, and FeatureCollection objects that map to GeoJSON Base builders

-A sample GeoJsonDatasource:
+A sample GeoJsonSource:
 ```kotlin
 val source = GeoJsonSource("source", featureCollection)
 val lineLayer = LineLayer("layer", "source")